Indian Immigration Services Team

 Traveling from Delhi to Mumbai, two of India's major cities, is a well-traveled route with multiple transportation options to choose from:

-• By Air: The fastest way to travel from Delhi to Mumbai is by air.
-Indira Gandhi International Airport (Delhi) and Chhatrapati Shivaji International Airport (Mumbai) offer frequent domestic flights between the two cities.
-The flight duration is around 2 to 2.5 hours, making air travel a convenient option for travelers seeking to minimize travel time.
+• By Air: Air travel is the quickest way to get from Delhi to Mumbai.
+Indira Gandhi International Airport in Delhi and Chhatrapati Shivaji International Airport in Mumbai provide numerous domestic flights connecting the two cities.
+The flight typically takes between two and two and a half hours, making air travel a practical choice for those wanting to minimize their journey time.

-• By Train: Trains are a popular and scenic option for traveling between Delhi and Mumbai.
-Several trains, including prestigious ones like the Rajdhani Express and Duronto Express, connect these two cities and take approximately 16 to 24 hours, depending on the train type and route.
+• By Train: Trains are a popular and scenic way to travel between Delhi and Mumbai.
+Several trains, including prestigious options like the Rajdhani Express and Duronto Express, link these two cities, requiring approximately 16 to 24 hours, depending on the specific train and route.

 How to get from Udaipur to Mumbai?